JGuan-lab/scIAE/README.md

       n_components: number of components if base_classifier is 'PLSDA' (integer, Default:10)
       unassigned: if the classifier gives 'unassigned' label or not (logical, Default: FALSE)
       unassigned_threshold: the probability threshold of giving 'unassigned' label (numeric, Default: NA)
-      DR_output: if dimensionality result of testing set is output or not (logical, Default: TRUE)
+      DR_output: if the dimensionality reduction result of testing set is returned or not (logical, Default: TRUE)

  Run `scIAE()`, then predicted results can be obtained.